mathbou/Tetris-For-Maya/Readme.md

 And again, another big rewrite.
 But why go back on this project after another 4 years ?
 Well, there are three reasons:

 First: Maya finally uses Python 3.7+, so it's an occasion to rewrite the project using more modern syntax and keep learning while doing it.
-And if you followed correctly, yes, this version is only compatible with **Maya 2022+**

 Second: I still wanted to get rid of Pynput, and made it completely dependency-free.
 This part actually took a lot of thinking and a big change on the game loop architecture.

-Third: I wanted to share it 😃 Until now, I wasn't comfortable enough to publish the code, mostly because I find it ugly, and it wasn't reflecting my skills.
+Finally, the most important one, I wanted to share it 😃 Until now, I wasn't comfortable enough to publish the code, mostly because I find it ugly.
-Also, there were technical concerns, the [V1](#v1) was unusable due to its age, and the [V2](#v2) was too hard to install.
+Also, there were technical concerns, the [V1](#v1) was unusable due to its age, and the [V2](#v2) was too hard to install for the average user.